th2-net/th2-conn-sailfish/README.md

 #### Fixed:

 + Netty services do not copy metadata to the `IMessage` when sending one.
-Now they do.
+This problem was fixed and now they copy metadata.

 ### 3.8.0